Nova Southeastern University

 NSU-KPCOM participates in the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) for the receipt and processing of all applications.
 Applicants must submit applications and all supporting documents electronically through AACOMAS online no later than January 15.
 Materials include:

 - An official transcript from all colleges and universities attended

-- MCAT scores (Must be no more than three years prior to the date the AACOMAS application is submitted)
+- MCAT scores (Must be no more than three years from date of expected matriculation.)

 - A letter of recommendation from a physician and from the applicants’ pre-professional committee or if such a committee does not exist, three letters of evaluation (two from science professors and one from a non-science professor) are necessary.
 (If the applicant has been out of school for at least two years, and his/her professors are no longer available, the applicant should contact the admissions counselor.)

 Upon NSU’s receipt of the AACOMAS application, NSU-KPCOM will forward an online secondary application to the student.
 The applicant must submit a completed secondary application and a nonrefundable application fee of $50 no later than March 1 in order to be considered for admission.
 A personal interview is part of the admission process: however, being interviewed is not a guarantee of admission.
 Not all applicants will be granted interview.
 Those selected will be notified of the date and time of such interview by the Office of Admissions.
 Notice of acceptance will be on a rolling or periodic schedule; therefore, early completion of the application is in the best interest of the applicant because of the limited number of spaces available in each class.
 After acceptance, final and official documents and requirements must be received by the Office of Admissions within 90 days following the start of the first term.

 - Primary application service: AACOMAS

 - Earliest application submission date: Opening Date of AACOMAS (5/4/2022)